by Mike G, May 2019

 Collaborations: Peter Coyle, Outcast & Bjork

-During this later period of his recording career Beaumont Hannant was working occasionally under his own name but mostly under aliases on many collaborations and remixes.
-Perhaps due to this lower personal profile and a few burned bridges, some music he cared about was underrated or, in the case his Mongrel Wireless project, couldn’t find label support.
+During this later period of his recording career Beaumont Hannant was working mostly under aliases on his many collaborations and remixes.
+Perhaps due to this lower personal profile, as well as having burned some bridges with the music industry, some of the music he cared about was underrated or, in the case his Mongrel Wireless project, couldn’t find label support.